Puppy Vaccination Schedule: Keeping Your Pup Healthy

 Age-specific vaccination timeline

 The recommended vaccination schedule for puppies is based on their age and individual risk factors.
 Generally, puppies receive a series of vaccines starting at around 6-8 weeks of age, with additional booster shots administered at specific intervals until they reach around 16-20 weeks of age.
-The exact timing and number of vaccinations may vary depending on the vaccine manufacturer's guidelines and your veterinarian's recommendations.
+The exact timing and number of vaccinations may vary depending on the vaccine manufacturer's and your veterinarian's recommendations.
 It is crucial to consult with your veterinarian to determine the best vaccination schedule for your puppy.

 Core and non-core vaccinations